Curry, Poole, Thompson lead Warriors past Nuggets, 118-113

 Warriors: Curry has at least one 3-pointer in an NBA-best 115 consecutive playoff games. … The Warriors shot 68% from the floor in the first half and six different players combined for a dozen 3-pointers. … Thompson (388) now in sole possession of third on NBA Playoffs all-time 3-pointers list, passing Ray Allen (385).

-Nuggets: Denver has been outscored in the second quarter of the series by a combined 99-72.
-They’ve allowed Golden State to go on second-quarter runs of 16-0 in Game 1, 15-2 in Game 2 and 15-4 in Game 3. … The first sign of the Nuggets’ more aggressive play came in the first quarter when Jokic hip-checked Curry to the floor but didn’t draw a whistle just before Austin Rivers’ 3-pointer from the corner.
+Nuggets: Denver has allowed Golden State to go on second-quarter runs of 16-0 in Game 1, 15-2 in Game 2 and 15-4 in Game 3. … The first sign of the Nuggets’ more aggressive play came in the first quarter when Jokic hip-checked Curry to the floor but didn’t draw a whistle.

 More AP NBA: https://apnews.com/hub/nba and https://twitter.com/AP_Sports